MartinDM/jekyll-now/now.md

 ## Latest project

 Currently working in collaboration with a large London-based agency, integrated into their in-house development team.
-We're working on and evolving a business critical SaaS product built in Angular, relied upon by several large brands to manage marketing activiites.
+We're working on and evolving a business critical SaaS product built in Angular, relied upon by several large brands to manage marketing activites.
 Adapting together amid the UK lockdown where the whole team is now remote.

 #### Last project
 Previously with Kainos, I was working with Cambridge-based Telensa, building a front-end for their [Urban Data Project](https://urbandataproject.org) subscriber platform, creating an Angular data-visualisation application.